Thriving in Rural Ministry FAQ - Catholic Rural Life

 Thriving in Rural Ministry FAQ

-Retreats are offered for Catholic priests who are currently serving in a rural parish or anticipate doing so soon.
+The retreats are offered only for Catholic priests and deacons, in good standing, who are currently serving in rural ministry or anticipate doing so soon.

-The cost of the retreat is $700 or an amount commensurate with your budgeted retreat allowance.
-Covered expenses include pre-retreat assessment tools, lodging, meals, materials, and participation in post-retreat virtual cohort meetings.
+The cost of the retreat is $700 or an amount commensurate with your budgeted retreat allowance through your diocese or parish.
+Covered expenses include pre-retreat assessment tools, lodging, meals, materials, and participation in post-retreat virtu8\al cohort meetings.
 Transportation to the retreat center is the responsibility of each priest (or his parish or diocese).

-Yes, through a special collaboration between CRL and Catholic Home Missions, travel and replacement expenses incurred by priests serving in mission dioceses are reimbursable up to a certain amount per diocese.
+Through a special collaboration between CRL and Catholic Home Missions, travel expenses incurred by priests serving in mission dioceses are reimbursable up to a certain amount per diocese.
+This reimbursement can also include stipends for substitute clergy while you are away from your parish.
 This is in addition to any other support your diocese may receive from CHM.

 The assessment is for your edification and awareness.
 In the midst of your day-to-day responsibilities, you do not often have a chance to stop and look at your leadership qualities and their impact.
 An enhanced understanding of your leadership traits can increase your success in evangelization, communication, managing change, and forms the basis for how you approach your role as pastor.